volatiletech/authboss/README.md

 * Config.Storage.CookieState (only for remember me)

 The following is a list of the core pieces, these typically are abstracting the HTTP stack.
+Out of all of these you'll probably be mostly okay with the default implementations in the defaults package but there are two big exceptions to this rule and that's the ViewRenderer and the MailRenderer.
+For more information please see the use case [Rendering Views](#rendering-views)

 * Config.Core.Router
 * Config.Core.ErrorHandler